 Finally, directing cold air to your brakes is a great and inexpensive way to keep them from overheating on the track.
 Some cars come with brake ducting installed already, while others might require you to remove a fog light or run a small length of tubing or hose from under the front bumper to just behind the brake itself.
 If you run your own cooling, make sure it’s attached tightly enough that it won’t come loose while driving and potentially become a hazard on the track.

 Did you notice that we haven’t mentioned anything about brake disc replacement—for a good reason?
-Yes, you can buy slotted or drilled discs, which have channels carved into them and/or holes punched through them to enhance cooling and help remove the gases that are generated by brake pads at high temperatures.
+Yes, you can buy slotted or drilled discs, which have channels carved into them and/or holes punched through them to enhance cooling and help remove the gasses that are generated by brake pads at high temperatures.
 However, you sacrifice strength and longevity for gains that you probably won’t notice when you first start out on the track.
 Save your money and keep your stock blank rotors on the car.

 Unlike brakes, there are a vast number of different changes and setups related to tuning a car’s suspension system for the track.
 Here’s the good news: These decisions can wait.
 Your initial forays to the race track should be on your car’s stock suspension so you can focus on getting comfortable in a high-performance driving environment.